A topic from the subject of Biochemistry in Chemistry.

 Significance:

 This experiment demonstrates the impaired glucose metabolism in diabetes.
 In healthy individuals, the blood glucose level rises after consuming glucose, but it returns to normal levels within a few hours due to the action of insulin.
-In diabetes, the body either does not produce enough insulin or is resistant to its effects, leading to persistently elevated blood glucose levels.
+In diabetes, the body either does not produce enough insulin (Type 1) or is resistant to its effects (Type 2), leading to persistently elevated blood glucose levels.
 This experiment provides a practical understanding of the biochemical consequences of diabetes and its impact on glucose metabolism.
+Note: This experiment should only be performed under the supervision of a qualified healthcare professional.
+It is not a substitute for proper medical diagnosis and treatment.

 Share on: